Aaraiz-A/cs30-major-project/proposal.md

 - Worked on 2d arrays questions on one day

 ## Needs to have
-- A main character that moves
+- A main character that moves (done)
-- A physics engine (using p5play)
+- A physics engine (using p5play) (done)
 - The main character's weapon
 - an enemy type
 - at least 2 levels
 - Death
-- Camera is centered around the main character
+- Camera is centered around the main character (done)
 - main character has lives/health bar

 ## Nice to have